Relationship Between Pounds

 Using a Scale

 If you have a digital kitchen scale, set it to display ounces.
-Still, weigh the item, and the display will tell you the exact number.
-Still, for a 2‑lb bag, the scale will read 32 oz.
+Weigh the item, and the display will tell you the exact number.
+For a 2‑lb bag, the scale will read 32 oz.
 Some scales let you toggle between pounds and ounces, which can help you double‑check conversions on the fly.

 Converting to Grams (Metric)

-For more on this topic, read our article on how many hours is 5 days or check out how many ounces in 1.75 liters.
+For more on this topic, read our article on how many ounces in 1/4th cup or check out how many cups of green beans in a can.

 Common Conversion Tables